Peter Frampton: Return

 Although his albums generally met with little commercial success, Frampton continued to record throughout the 1980s.
-He did, however, achieve a brief, moderate comeback of sorts in 1986 with the release of his Premonition album, and the single "Lying", which became a big hit on the Mainstream Rock charts.
+He achieved a brief, moderate comeback of sorts in 1986 with the release of his Premonition album, and the single "Lying", which became a hit on Mainstream Rock chart.
 Most notably, he also united with old friend David Bowie, and both worked together to make albums.
 Frampton played on Bowie's 1987 album Never Let Me Down and sang and played on the accompanying Glass Spider Tour.
-Frampton would, in 2013, credit his participation in this tour for helping revive his career.
+In 2013, he credited his participation in this tour for helping revive his career.

 Looking for the band experience again after touring with Bowie, Frampton kept referencing Steve Marriott, and at the beginning of 1991 rejoined his old Humble Pie mate for some shows (Marriott's last English gigs) at the Half Moon in Putney, London.
 The chemistry was still there for a while, as both Frampton and Marriott laid down some tracks in L.A. and prepared to do a "Frampton-Marriott" tour.
-However, Marriott abruptly returned to England in April and he died in a house fire less than 24 hours after his return.
+Marriott abruptly returned to England in April and he died in a house fire less than 24 hours after his return.
 Broken up by Marriott's death, Frampton went off the road for a time, then reformed his old touring band with his old friends Bob Mayo and John Regan.
 At least three songs, and possibly a fourth, from the ended Marriott-Frampton partnership were subsequently recorded; two ending up on Frampton's "Shine On" compilation, a third on his subsequent solo album.